 - Label and print recipe cards

 I pick six main dish recipes, ideally recipes that yield around four servings.
-I like the recipe so meet these requirements: A) Whole30 compliant; B) cost efficient; and C) freezer friendly.
+I like the recipe so meet these requirements: A) Whole30 compatible; B) cost efficient; and C) freezer friendly.

 I do all the grocery shopping myself since I know what works how to stick to a budget.
 I have an editable recipe template, and I type all of the recipes into the template and print out copies for each person who attends, so they have them for future use.